githubcbrc/KGWASMatrix/README.md

 #### matrix merging stage:

 Genome size will also have a direct impact on the memory utilisation at this stage.
 The other factor is the number of accessions in the panel.
-As the number of panels increases, the total number of k-mer count bins also increases and hence the RAM footprint will increase.
+As the panel size increases, the total number of k-mer count bins also increases and hence the RAM footprint will increase.
 Furthermore, bigger genomes are likely to have more k-mers compared with smaller genomes and with more variants sequenced, variant k-mers are also more likely to occur.

 To mitigate these bottlenecks, you should consider increasing the number of bins to spread k-mers across as many files as possible.
 The k-mer binning should ensure the bins are roughly even.
 However, you should also consider that the more file handles are opened, the more IO strain on the storage.